WatchOS: watchOS 5

 watchOS 5 was first shown to the public at the 2018 San Jose WWDC developer conference held on June 4, 2018 by Apple.
 It had an instant watch-to-watch Walkie-Talkie mode.
 With this release, Apple dropped support for the first generation Apple Watch. watchOS 5 was the first version of watchOS to bring 64-bit support.

 watchOS 6

-Apple announced a new version of watchOS that would contain features, such as the App Store, a calculator with tip tools, an audiobooks app, noise level monitoring, and Apple's Voice Memos app, at WWDC 2019 held on 3 June 2019.
+Apple announced a new version of watchOS that would contain features such as the App Store, a calculator with tip tools, an audiobooks app, noise level monitoring, and Apple's Voice Memos app, at WWDC 2019 held on June 3, 2019.
 It also enables special games that can only be played on the Watch interface.
-With this release, Apple dropped support for iPhone 5, 6 and 6 Plus.
+With this release, Apple dropped support for iPhone 5s, 6, and 6 Plus.
 However, watchOS 6 has limited support on Apple Watch Series 1 and 2. watchOS 6.3 is the final release supported on the Apple Watch Series 1 and 2.

 watchOS 7

 Apple announced watchOS 7 at the 2020 Worldwide Developers Conference on June 22, 2020.
-With watchOS 7, Apple dropped support for Apple Watch Series 1 and 2.
-However, watchOS 7 has limited support on Apple Watch Series 3.
+With watchOS 7, Apple dropped support for Apple Watch Series 1 and 2. watchOS 7 has limited support on the Apple Watch Series 3.